Mafraq: History

 Mafraq was first settled in the 4th century BC.
 It is located about 17 km west of the historic Nabataean and Byzantine town of Umm el-Jimal, which was built in the 1st century.

-The city was first named "Fudain", which comes from the word for fortress in Arabic.
-The city gained significance after the establishment of the Hejaz Railway connecting Istanbul to Medina in 1908.
+In pre-Ottoman times, what is now the city of Mafraq was named Fudain, which comes from the word for fortress in Arabic.
 The Ottoman Turks renamed the city "Mafraq", which means "crossroads" in Arabic.

+In Ottoman times, there was a pilgrims' inn or khan there, known as Khan or Qal'at el-Mafraq, which was part of the Syrian Hajj route, used annually by Muslims on their way to Medina and Mecca.
+The city gained more significance after the establishment of the Hejaz Railway connecting Damascus (and by extension Istanbul) to Medina in 1908.

-Mafraq was the location of a British military base and airport from the early 20th century.
+Mafraq was the location of a British military base and airport during the British post-WWI Mandate.
+During the Second World War, the city's military base hosted British troops from India, Australia and other British colonies.
 It later became the base for the Arab Legion during the 1948 Arab–Israeli War.
-In 1945, the Municipality of Mafraq was established, with Ali Abdeyyah as its first mayor.
-During the Second World War, the city's military base hosted British troops from India, Australia and other British colonies.

 Mafraq is the headquarters of the Third Division of the Jordanian Army.
 King Hussein Air College and an air base of the Royal Jordanian Air Force are also located in the city.

+In 1945, the Municipality of Mafraq was established, with Ali Abdeyyah as its first mayor.

 As of 2016, 50% of the population of Mafraq were Syrian refugees.